Taiwan’s Culture & Festivals

 The 23rd day of the third month on the lunar calendar is Mazu’s birthday and a day of celebration in every part of Taiwan.
 Temples in which Mazu is the principal deity become hives of good-natured activity.
 However, the most remarkable expression of faith occurs a few weeks earlier, during the nine-day, eight-night Taichung International Mazu Sightseeing and Culture Festival.
 What used to be a mass pilgrimage has evolved into a multifaceted religious and cultural extravaganza.

-The key event is a 350 km trek from Dajia in Taichung to Xingang in Chiayi and back again.
+The key event is a 350-km (217 miles) trek from Dajia in Taichung to Xingang in Chiayi and back again.
 Dajia’s main Mazu icon is carried the entire distance, while crowds of pious participants follow on foot.
 Along the route, believers crowd the road, hoping to gain Mazu’s blessing by either touching her palanquin or lying prostrate on the road ahead of the procession so the icon is carried over their bodies.
 A million or more people join in, and the festival is said to be largest religious gathering in the world outside India.

 A typical inspection parade begins and ends at a temple, and involves transporting an effigy in a palanquin.
 This may be a wooden sedan chair, or even an ornate wheeled buggy equipped with flashing LEDs and loudspeakers.

 The god is preceded and followed by men and woman carrying banners and placards or playing gongs, pipes and huge drums.
 Frequent stops are made to bless individual businesses or households.
 At each halt, strings of firecrackers are detonated, joss paper is burned and fireworks launched into the sky – even when the beauty of the pyrotechnics is lost because of bright sunshine.
-After the rites have been concluded, the parade moves on.
+Once the rites have been concluded, the parade moves on.